JustOneMoreLine/lambda-calculus/README.md

     λ > \x. x
     λx. x
     λ > \x y. x y
-    λx. xy
+    λx y. x y

-To use integers and arithmetic operation as inputs, you need to use them between parenthesis.
+To use integers or arithmetic operation as inputs, you need to use them between parenthesis.
 This feature supports positive integers only.

     λ > (2)